 You look fine, she said.

 I don't feel fine.

 Everyone is looking forward to it.

 She took my hand and we walked slowly up the hill.
-Cheers erupted from the tent as we went by, but I couldn't see what was happening on the other side.
-At the outer parapet, guards lowered a small bridge over a moat and we crossed into the castle grounds.
+Cheers erupted from the tent as we went by.
+At the outer parapet of the castle, guards lowered a small bridge over a moat.
+We crossed it and went through a wooden gate into the courtyard.